14 June Sunday, Reston to Albany

 of sidewalks in Canastota

 |On the way to Rome|

 We reached Rome at about rush hour and the roads were busy but not terrible.
 One of the big differences between riding in New York vs. Virginia is the gridded street layout that provides many route options vs. our Virginia neighborhood streets that often don't connect, forcing traffic onto the major roads.
 Turin, the main road to the was very busy and had to take the lane a few times but there was a shoulder for much of the way.
 The Beeches Inn room, no. 64, is very small but seems clean and doesn't smell.
 Not many people here.
 Good dinner at the hotel restaurant of vegetarian penne (B) and maple salmon (K) with complimentary wine.
 Lot's of people there for an event (wedding?).
 Took a few sunset photos in the clear air.

 began in Rome

 |The Beeches Inn||Our room at The Beeches Inn|

 20 June Rome to Fort Plain, 60 miles

-Lots of on-road riding, mostly on 5S which is also bike route 5, with a wide shoulder that was in good shape except where milling on the main travel lane created a ridge at the edge.
+Lots of on-road riding, mostly on 5S which is also bike route 5, with a wide shoulder that was in good shape except where milling of the asphalt on the main travel lane created a ridge at the edge.
 Saw a few more cyclists on Saturday recreational rides.